 - A massive number of quality themes & extensions for customizations

 Magento is a beast of a CMS with immense capability and functionality.
 In fact, with the release of Magento 2, it has provided better user experience and functionality.
-If you haven’t migrated to Magento, you might be losing a lot.
-However, it comes with a price in terms of performance.
+If you haven’t migrated to Magento, you might be paying a price in terms of performance.

 Why is Shared Hosting Not An Option?

-Once you’ve built your eCommerce website, choose a good hosting.
-Being a resource-intensive CMS, Magento requires dedicated resources.
+Once you’ve built your eCommerce website, choose a good magento host.
+Since Magento is a resource-intensive CMS, it requires dedicated resources.
 With so many cheap Magento hosting available, there comes a risk.

-With shared hosting, your Magento store is at a greater risk of getting attacked.
+Shared hosting posing a greater risk of attack.
 It takes one of the webmasters in your shared hosting environment to misuse sensitive elements, causing glitches on the server, or gaining access to your data.

 2. Performance inefficiency

 Performance is always an issue when you’re with generic hosting providers.
 On shared hosting, even when you’re experiencing moderate traffic and the other website experiences sudden traffic, your website may slow down.
 This will result in losing your traffic and revenue!